Lisa

 Thyroid cancer occurs in the cells of the thyroid — a butterfly-shaped

-gland locatedat the base of your neck, just below your Adam’s apple.
+gland located at the base of your neck, just below your Adam’s apple.

 Your thyroid produces hormones that regulate your heart rate,